-Example 1: Creating audio artefacts
+Example 4: Creating audio artefacts

-When students made a voice recording to highlight their enjoyment of the Common, emphasizing their current emotional relationship with the surrounding space, they altered the tone and rhythm of their speech, adopting a noticeably calmer tone and slower rhythm of speech (see table 4– accessible on-line).
+When students made a voice recording to highlight their enjoyment of the Common, emphasizing their current emotional relationship with the surrounding space, they altered the tone and rhythm of their speech, adopting a noticeably calmer tone and slower rhythm (supplementary table S4– accessible on-line).
 Here the students’ use of the modal resources of speech, notably pitch, rhythm and volume, appeared to be linked to their experiences of voice recordings and their conceptions of what these should include and sound like.
 Students’ understanding of the modal affordances of speech and conventions of voice recordings therefore played a role in how emotional engagement was expressed in the audio recordings they made.

-Example 2: Creating visual artefacts
+Example 5: Creating visual artefacts